How to Tie Dye Instructions: A Step-by-Step Guide

 1. Decide what you are going to tie dye.

 Hands-down, the most popular tie dye projects out there are tie dye t-shirts.
-When you think tie dye, you probably automatically think tees.
+When you think of tie dye, you probably automatically think tees.
 That does not mean you do not have options!
 Before you start your tie dye adventure, decide what you are going to tie dye.
 What item you will be using informs how to tie dye properly.

-2. Pick a tie dye design.
+2. Pick a tie dye design and technique

 The tie dye design (much like your project type) will determine the remainder of your tie dye experience.
 If you want to learn how to tie dye, decide on a tutorial to follow before we get started.
 Check out these awesome collections for some ideas.